UCB-Econ-148/sp24/syllabus.md

 ### Discussion Section

 There is one discussion section a week that is held by Peter and Rohan, our UGSIs.
-Discussion attendance and activity is a part of your participation grade, and **the midterm will likely be heavily based on the section material**.
+Discussion attendance and activity is a part of your participation grade, and **the midterm will be heavily based on the section material**.
 Sections are 1 hour long, starting Berkeley-time.
 The first 15 minutes will be a recap of last week's material, resulting in a summary slide well worth reviewing ahead of your midterm and projects.
 The remaining time will be spent on the lab of the week, a Jupyter Notebook exercise you're expected to finish on your own time.
 The hope is that by participating in the discussion section, you will be able to get a good start on the labs and projects.

 <!-- Several sections will continue into office hours, where you're welcome to ask individual questions or comments on the course so far. -->